ABOUT THE ROLE

 - a role with purpose, working in a team of engaged and enthusiastic colleagues experts in the field of anti-corruption and driven and united by the desire to fight corruption and achieve significant and large-scale replicable impact

-- an inspiring, stimulating, dynamic, flexible and international working environment with peers representing 45+ different nationalities and Getting Things Done (GTD) approach to work
+- a dynamic, flexible and international working environment with peers representing 45+ different nationalities

 - a high degree of collaboration and autonomy in a lean and agile organisation with flat hierarchies, streamlined decision-making processes and a shared leadership culture with servant leadership philosophy

-- ample opportunities to learn and grow, from annual team training allowances to onsite professional development opportunities, including regular Show & Tell meetings, Jours Fixes/Flexes and brown bag lunches with visiting experts
+- opportunities to learn and grow, including regular Show & Tell meetings and visits by external experts

 Staff at TI-S enjoy a competitive compensation & benefits package designed for staff well-being and work life balance, incl.: